Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You may call the East Chicago Health Department 7 business days after mailing your forms to see if we have received it and if it has been put back into the mail, 219-391-8413.

 Yes.
 Below are the instructions for online ordering.
 There will be a difference in price for online ordering versus mail or office visit, and it will require a fax.
 Online ordering is faster than mail ordering but will come at slight fee increase.
 There is regular mail shipping (7 to 10 business days) or UPS overnight (2 to 3 business days) shipping available.
-Without faxing your items to the Health DPT your order will remain incomplete and you will be charged without receiving the certificate.
+Without faxing your items to the Health DPT will Not know your order exists and will remain incomplete.
+You will be charged without receiving the certificate.

 You may call the East Chicago Health Department at 219-391-8413 to verify we have received your fax.